lusmoura/lusmoura/README.md

 I'm Luísa Moura, a Computer Science Student at the University of São Paulo.

-I love to learn and develop personal and professional projects.
+I love to learn and to develop personal and professional projects.
 Here you can take a look at some of them =D

 ### Check my social media!